JuanVqz/dotfiles/README.md

 * Install [Oh My Zsh](https://ohmyz.sh/).
 * Install stow running `brew install stow`.

+I also have been documented my installation packages for [Linux Mint](docs/mint/installation.md) and [Mac M3](docs/macos/installation.md), to make it easier to install next time I need to.

 ## NeoVim

 The `nvim` directory contains the configuration files for NeoVim.